Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Summary and conclusion

 \section{Summary and conclusion}

-We apply the regularized Lagrange-Laguerre mesh method (RLLM) to calculate the bound states and discretize the continuum states of weakly bound nuclei for continuum-discretized coupled-channels (CDCC) calculations.
+We apply the regularized Lagrange-Laguerre mesh method (RLLM) \cite{Baye2015} to calculate the bound states and discretize the continuum states of weakly bound nuclei for continuum-discretized coupled-channel (CDCC) calculations.
 With the Gauss quadrature approximation, RLLM is shown to be an efficient and accurate discretization technique for the calculation of elastic scattering and breakup reaction.
-In the cases of $d$+$^{58}$Ni at EL=80.0 MeV, $^6$Li+$^{40}$Ca at EL=156.0 MeV and $^6$Li+$^{208}$Pb at EL=33.0 MeV, the CDCC calculations with RLLM (CDCC-RLLM) are in excellent agreement with those with momentum bin method (CDCC-Bin), which is regarded as the standard discretization method.
-Moreover, the required number of states to achieve convergence in CDCC-RLLM is approximately equal to that of CDCC-Bin for elastic scattering and smaller for breakup reaction, which can well describe the sharp resonance peaks in $^6$Li differential breakup reaction cross sections.
-This is a prominent advantage of RLLM.
-Particularly, in the reaction $^6$Li+$^{208}$Pb at EL=33.0 MeV, where the long-range coulomb coupling effect is considerable and incident energy is around coulomb barrier, the required asymptotic radius and number of states in RLLM are much smaller than those in momentum bin method to obtain converged breakup cross sections, which shows the strong convergence capacity of RLLM.

-In addition, a set of Woods-Saxon form potential for $\alpha$-$d$ system in $S$, $P$ and $D$ partial wave are given in the present paper, which can well describe the bound state of $^6$Li and reproduce satisfying phase shifts of $\alpha$-$d$ scattering below 10 MeV.
-Practicable discretization method is provided based on RLLM for elastic scattering and breakup reaction and it will be used for our systematic study of $^6$Li induced reactions in the future.
+In the study of $d$+$^{58}$Ni at EL=80.0 MeV, the CDCC-RLLM result is consistent with the previous calculations\cite{Druet2010}.
+Moreover, for $d$+$^{58}$Ni, $^6$Li+$^{12}$C and $^6$Li+$^{59}$Co at different incident energies, the CDCC-RLLM results are in excellent agreement with the CDCC-Bin results, which verifies the validity of applying Lagrange-mesh method in CDCC.
+The non-resonance continuum states, resonance continuum states and their effect on scattering can be well handled by RLLM.
+Particularly, the combination of the Lagrange-mesh method and the improved Numerov algorithm \cite{Yang1980} permits a fast integration of CDCC equations and provides a convenient treatment of closed channels.